foundry-vtt-community/wiki.js/development/guides/improving-intellisense.md

 One common issue when writing code for Foundry is that you're entirely dependent on an external library, which is not naturally included in VSCode's intellisense support.
 This guide covers how to configure your repository to dramatically improve the type hints.

-**Note:** This guide is written for Foundry v13.338 and above, when Foundry fully migrated to ESM.
+**Note:** This guide is written for Foundry v13.339 and above; Foundry made major changes to its file layout in 13.338 and 13.339.
 Several key details differ for lower versions.

 ## 0. Prerequisites